kyrosle/salvo_t/worklog/Part03.md

 ```

 `Skipper` is used in many middlewares.
+* check the request arrival wether should be skipped.
+* implement for all type `Fn(&mut Request, &Depot) -> bool`, using self function
 ```rust
 pub trait Skipper: Send + Sync + 'static {
     /// Check if the request should be skipped.